wroth8/nn-discrete/README.md

 # Discrete-valued neural networks using weight distributions

-This repository contains python code to reproduce the experiments from our paper
+This repository contains python code using Theano to reproduce the experiments from our paper

 ```
 @INPROCEEDINGS{Roth2019,